 - Join the conversation.
 Along with using LinkedIn to search job opportunities, showcase your expertise and spread your personal brand name by joining discussions in Groups (e.g., Architect magazine, Architecture, or Sustainability Professionals, to name just a few) — share helpful content, answer questions, acknowledge the commentary of others.
 Also, use LinkedIn’s publishing tool to blog about timely subjects; be sure to use keywords so your writing will show up in topic searches.

 - Embrace your village.
 Networking is about more than just finding a job — it’s about getting the most out of your chosen career.
 For example, “New York boasts more architects than any other city in the U.S. and is home to some of the most groundbreaking practitioners in the world.
-But some might be surprised to hear that the local architecture community is a very much a village,” says Benjamin Prosky, executive director for the Center for Architecture and the American Institute of Architects New York Chapter.
+But some might be surprised to hear that the local architecture community is a very much a village,” says Benjamin Prosky, former executive director for the Center for Architecture and the American Institute of Architects New York Chapter.
 “Daily, we all experience happy chance encounters, spontaneous meetings, and discovery-filled detours that impact our work and lives in immeasurable ways.

 - Work the room.
 When making connections at industry networking receptions, check your ego, be authentic, and prepare to talk about things other than just design or career goals, Architect magazine advises.
 The goal, Richard Pollack, FAIA, tells the magazine, is to “build a large and wide-ranging network without an immediate ROI.
 I’ll … learn if there is any [professional] advantage for me to know more about the person and their business.
 If there is no advantage to me, I will find a way to disengage quickly.”